-The Lily Lake Trail will be 2.1 miles long and connect the Angora Lakes parking area to the Glen Alpine trailhead parking area near Lily Lake.
-The trail will climb 800 feet up the backside of Angora Peak and provide single track connectivity from Meyers and South Lake Tahoe to Fallen Leaf Lake and Desolation Wilderness.
+The Lily Lake Trail is 2.1 miles long and connects the Angora Lakes parking area to the Glen Alpine trailhead parking area near Lily Lake.
+The trail climbs 800 feet up the backside of Angora Peak and provides single track connectivity from Meyers and South Lake Tahoe to Fallen Leaf Lake and Desolation Wilderness.
 This connectivity could reduce vehicular traffic along Fallen Leaf Lake Road for persons wanting to access Glen Alpine and Desolation Wilderness.
-The longer term plan is to extend this trail around the south and west side of Fallen Leaf Lake and eventually connect into the Tallac Trailhead parking area.

-When completed, the Lily Lake Trail will have aspects unique to the Tahoe trail repertoire…slickrock, boulder traverses, and an epic view of Fallen Leaf Lake on the edge of a 75 foot cliff.
-However, the build difficulty is high with many sections through dense vegetation and unforgiving talas.
 In 2018, the entire trail alignment was approved by the Forest Service and the trail corridor for most of the trail was cleared of vegetation.
-In addition, the first half mile of trail starting from the Glen Alpine Trailhead parking area was constructed.
+In addition, the first half-mile of trail starting from the Glen Alpine Trailhead parking area was roughed in.

-The goal for 2019 is for the Forest Service to “cut in” the upper half mile of trail with a mini-excavator while TAMBA volunteers continue to work through extensive boulder fields at the bottom of the trail.
-Due to the massive snowpack from the winter of 2018/2019, we do not expect to finish the trail this year.
-Also, we don’t have all the funding for this effort…volunteers are great, but this trail requires professional engineering and build crews.
-So far TAMBA has $30K of the anticipated $100K required to complete this project.
+In 2019, the Forest Service “cut in” the upper half mile of trail with a mini-excavator while TAMBA volunteers continued to work through extensive boulder fields at the bottom of the trail.
+Due to the massive snowpack from the winter of 2018/2019, construction started later than expected.
+We made progress through the boulder field and established about a half-mile of trail to the Lily Lake overlook, which has an epic view.